maitag/peote-view-origin/README.md

 		filename: "assets/font.png",   // image filename or url to load image from

-		preload: true ,                // load images into texture, no matter of usage
+		preload: true,                 // load images into texture, no matter of usage
 		                               // default behaivor: Image is loaded on first use of element

-		// cache: true,                // (TODO) loaded imagedata will be cached (outside gpu-texture-ram)

 		// to disable automatic insert into free texture-slot:
 		// ---------------------------------------------------